-Use the Outline & Numbering page if you want to number the paragraph, for example if this style is used for a heading or list item.
+Use the Outline & Numbering page if you want to number the paragraph, for example if this style is to be used for a heading or list item.

-Beginning with OpenOffice.org 3.1, you can assign an outline level to any paragraph style.
+You can assign an outline level to any paragraph style.
 This feature enables you to create a table of contents that includes those headings along with the headings using styles listed in Tools > Outline Numbering.
 For example, you might use a different sequence of styles for annexes (appendixes), but you want the annex headings and subheadings to appear in the TOC at the same levels as the chapter headings and subheadings.